 - Practice is needed: You won’t obtain great results until you master the correct angles.

-Trend’s Classic Pro is a durable, easy-to-use diamond combination stone.
+Trend’s Classic Pro is a robust, easy-to-use diamond combination sharpener.
 An 8 x 3 inch double-sided stone with a fine 1000 grit and a coarse 300 with clearance channels.
 Guaranteed for 5 years if used with their own lapping fluid.

-There is a whole selection, from basic to premium products.
+There is a whole selection, from standard to premium products.